grizzlysmit/gzzopt/README.md

 ###### See Also: ######

 *calc.cpp* and *calc2.cpp* for a full example; and *example.cpp* for an example of how convoluted you can get.
 And *example0.cpp* for an example of a flawed spec reread above for why it's flawed.
+Also *count.cpp*, and *empty.cpp* and fianlly [bad.cpp](#bad) for an exaple of catching a bad option spec, note this only catches bad char specs not other errors.

 ###### NB ######